 Don't let the name fool you – this coastal locale is entirely safe for swimmers.
 Located in the Vaucluse suburb, Shark Beach is protected by nets to keep out the dangerous creatures.
 Note that this is a small beach and the site can become overcrowded, and the best times to come are early in the day or later in the evening.
 One of the best features is the surrounding Nielsen Park, which is brimming with scenic hiking paths that lead to breathtaking views of Sydney Harbour.
 After you and the family are tuckered out from an afternoon of swimming and trekking the landscape, head to Nielsen Park Cafe for a bite to eat or enjoy a relaxing picnic underneath the shade of a lovely fig tree.

 Clovelly Beach is more suited for older children who want to learn to snorkel.
-The clear waters are ideal for spotting the wide variety of marine life here - you can expect to see sponges, octopus, star fish, sea plants and colourful fish.
-The water is bordered on each side by two long walls of rock, creating a natural enclosure to protect swimmers.
-The sands and grassy area are also great spot for sunbathing, but adults should be aware that there's little shade at Clovelly, so you'll need umbrellas and plenty of sunscreen.
+The clear waters are ideal for spotting the wide variety of marine life here – you can expect to see sponges, octopus, starfish, sea plants and colourful fish.
+The water is bordered on each side by 2 long walls of rock, creating a natural enclosure to protect swimmers.
+The sands and grassy area are also great spots for sunbathing, but adults should be aware that there's little shade at Clovelly, so you'll need umbrellas and plenty of sunscreen.